makersacademy/acebook-rails-template-simple/testing.md

 end
 ```

-- Look throughout the repo for more complete examples of testing on each of the route to the contreoller.
+- Look at /spec/requests/user_spec.rb for further examples of testing.